+Future Growth:

-Future Growth: Ongoing Development of Newly Emerging Countries as well as the Growing Shift Toward Electric-Powered Living
+"Increase in the Demand for Machinery in Emerging Countries" as well as the "Progress Toward Electric-Powered Living"

 Looking at changes in the Company's external operating environment, THK is witnessing an increase in the number of industrial machinery produced as well as an upswing in the ratio of numerically controlled machine tools.
 This is largely attributable to the ongoing development of newly emerging countries.
 At the same time, the impetus provided by higher interest in environmental protection, is resulting in the move toward electric-powered living across a wide spectrum of areas.